 The fair value of the Public Warrants issued in connection with the Public Offering and Private Placement Warrants were initially measured at fair value using a Monte Carlo simulation model and subsequently, the fair value of the Private Placement Warrants have been estimated using a Monte Carlo simulation model each measurement date.
-For the three and six months ended June 30, 2021, the Company recognized a charge to the statement of operations resulting from an increase in the fair value of liabilities of approximately \$2.7 million and \$1.5 million, respectively, presented as change in fair value of derivative warrant liabilities on the accompanying statement of operations.
+For the three and nine months ended September 30, 2021, the Company recognized a change to the statement of operations resulting from a decrease in the fair value of liabilities of approximately \$6.1 million and \$7.5 million, respectively, presented as change in fair value of derivative warrant liabilities on the accompanying statement of operations.

 The estimated fair value of the Private Placement Warrants, and the Public Warrants prior to being separately listed and traded, is determined using Level 3 inputs.
 Inherent in a Monte Carlo simulation are assumptions related to expected share-price volatility, expected life, risk-free interest rate and dividend yield.
-The Company estimates the volatility of its Public Warrants based on implied volatility from the Company's traded warrants and from historical volatility of select peer company's ordinary shares that matches the expected remaining life of the warrants.
+The Company estimates the volatility for its Private Placement Warrants based on the implied volatility from the Company's traded warrants and from historical volatility of select peer companies ordinary shares that matches the expected remaining life of the warrants.
 The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
 The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
 The dividend rate is based on the historical rate, which the Company anticipates remaining at zero.